dlt-science/science-notes/blogs/gov.md

  Centralisation in DeFi has become a growing concern among researchers with several studies identifying a significant level of centrality in the governance mechanisms of DeFi protocol.
 Barbereau et al., {cite}`barbereau2022defi` found that the decentralisation of voting is significantly low with a majority of the voting power concentrated among a percentage of governance token holders.
 As evidenced by their findings, there was a significant degree of centrality, in lending protocols, decentralisd exchanges and yield aggregators.
 This research work employed case studies to comprehend the governance mechanisms of these protocols.

-Similarly, result by Jensen et al. {cite}`jensen2021decentralized` demonstrate centrality in voting power with the protcols top 5, top 100, and top 1000 wallet addresses controlling majority of the voting power in Balancer, Compound, Uniswap and Yearn Finance protocols.
+Similarly, result by Jensen et al. {cite}`jensen2021decentralized` demonstrate centrality in voting power with the protocols top 5, top 100, and top 1000 wallet addresses controlling majority of the voting power in Balancer, Compound, Uniswap and Yearn Finance protocols.
 In this study, the token holdings and users' wallets of protocols were analysed; Compound displayed the most evidence of centrality and Uniswap the least with the top 5 wallet addresses accounting for 42.1% and 12.05%, respectively.

 Barbereau et al. {cite}`barbereau2022decentralised` ascertained that DeFi protocols become more centralised over time.
 In this longitudinal study, voting patterns demonstrated changes in the power dynamics as time progressed.
 The tendency for this centralisation of DeFi protocols is shown in [{numref}`gov_evolution`].
 Furthermore, in analysing the governance structures of DeFi protocols, Stroponiati et al. {cite}`stroponiati5decentralized` ascribed reward-based economic incentives as the significant cause behind the development of centralised structures.